University Learning Centre - Tutoring

 University of Saskatchewan - Tutoring

+Alternatively, subject-specific tutor listings are distributed across student societies, colleges, and departments.
 The management of these lists and the credentials required for joining the tutor listing is maintained by each individual unit.
 Please note that most of the tutor directories do not require that tutors have any formal credentials or minimal qualifications for being included on the listing.
+To view these lists, click on the green tab marked "Colleges and Departments" above.

 USSU Tutor Registry

 This is likely the most extensive and popular tutor listings on campus.
 It is maintained by the USSU and identifies tutors for almost any subject.
-To search for a tutor in your specific subject area, click the button that says 'Search the Tutor Registry' and click the scroll down box under 'Subject' to see what subjects are available.
+To search for a tutor in your specific subject area, click the button that says 'Search the Tutor Registry' and choose the subjects that you are looking for and click the 'Search' button.

 Aboriginal Students' Centre